 - Cut construction paper into multiple feathers

-- Discuss what’s good in life and write it down on each feather or use the printable template
+- Discuss what’s good in life and write it on each feather or use the printable template

 - Tape eyes to toilet paper roll